Riddhiizala/Netflix_youtube_analysis/README.md

 ### 1. Relation between view count and duration:

 * Videos with shorter duration tend to have higher views.

+* Chart Type: Scattered chart.

+### 2. Relation between view count and comments:

-Size of bubbles in the scattered chart shows comments.
+* Size of bubbles in the scattered chart shows comments.
 Comments are also increasing with views.

 * Chart Type: Scattered chart.

-### 2. View Count by Title_length and Tag:
+### 3. View Count by Title_length and Tag:

 * Least title length tend to more views